Skip to content

 Let’s break them down:

 The Protagonist: Introduce the main character.
-Using your imagination you can make him unique.
+Using your imagination, you can make him unique.
 He can have particular mannerisms or quirks, or even distinct physical attributes.
-You can also make him likeable or unsavory, but remember you will need the reader to be able to create a connection to him.
-It’s this connection that will prompt the reader to continue reading on.
-Your protagonist needs to be real…believable.
+You can also make him likable or unsavory, but remember that you need the reader to be able to create a connection to him.
+It’s this connection that will prompt the reader to keep reading.
+Your protagonist needs to be real… believable.

-The Setting: This will establish the time and place the story takes place.
-The setting can create a feeling and mood – if you’re writing about swashbuckling pirates, your reader will be in a certain mind set.
-The same holds true for any other setting you choose.
+The Setting: This will establish the time and place where the story takes place.
+The setting can create a feeling and mood.
+For example, if you’re writing about swashbuckling pirates, your reader will be in a certain mindset.
+The same holds for any other setting you choose.
 It will be intrinsic to the plot/conflict and will help establish vivid imagery for the reader.

-Point of View: This establishes whose point of view the story is being told.
+Point of View: This establishes whose point of view the story is being told from.
 It’s important to make this clear.
 Even if you have two main characters, there needs to be one who is primary in order to keep clarity within the story.
+This applies through middle-grade stories.

 The Theme: This establishes what is important to the story.
 It usually evolves along with the story and the protagonist’s progression.
 If Jesus is your protagonist, establishing and promoting Christianity might be the theme.
 It might be the story’s view on life and the people/characters the protagonist encounters.
-It is the idea the author wants the reader to take away with him/her.
+It is the idea the author wants the reader to take away.

 Utilizing each of these elements can create a unique, fascinating, and memorable story.

-Just like the ingredients in a cooking recipe, writing has its own set of ingredients that produce a wonderful end product.
+Just as a cooking recipe has its own ingredients, writing has its own set that produce a remarkable end product.
 A pinch here, a dab there – you hold the unique recipe to your story.

 MORE ON WRITING FOR CHILDREN